jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 It's not very common or idiomatic thus far in JS to use a standalone `{ .. }` block as shown there, but it's always been totally valid.
 And developers from other languages that have *block scoping* will readily recognize that pattern.

-I'm going to suggest that I think this is the far better way to create block-scoped variables, with a dedicated `{ .. }` block.
+I'm going to suggest that this is the far better way to create block-scoped variables, with a dedicated `{ .. }` block.
 Moreover, I will also strongly suggest you should always put the `let` declaration(s) at the very top of that block.
 If you have more than one to declare, I'd recommend using just one `let`.

 Stylistically, I even prefer to put the `let` on the same line as the opening `{`, to make it clearer that this block is only for the purpose of declaring the scope for those variables.